ReScience/articles/README.md

   - acceptance and publication date
   - issue, volume, and article numbers.

 9\.
 Pull request just the `metadata.yaml` back to the author's repo (this will mean copying this file back to the author repo fork).
-Once the pull-request is merged, have them `Make` a new `article.pdf`.
+Once the pull-request is merged, ask them to prepare a new `article.pdf`.
 The PDF will now contain the volume, article number and DOI.

 10\.
 Copy the newly updated `article.pdf` and `metadata.yaml` back to this repo.